 The airplane should be moved on the ground with the aid of the nose wheel towing bar provided with each plane.
-The tow bar is stowed in the baggage compartment.
+The tow bar is stowed on the forward side of the main spar within the cabin.

 Tie down ropes for mooring the airplane can be fastened to the wing tie down rings and tail skid.